ShubhamDevPro/ShubhamDevPro/README.md

 - 👋 Hi, I’m @ShubhamDev2
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Python, CSS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Python Projects
-- 📫 How to reach me ... devshubham22@gmail.com
+- 📫 How to reach me - devshubham22@gmail.com

 <!---
 ShubhamDev2/ShubhamDev2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.